ilanpillemer/ilanpillemer.github.io/_subjects/acme.md

     without code folding.
 This is positive as it makes the code cleaner and simpler to understand.
 However this still remains a problem when reading code not written to read well without code folding.
-Still working on finding a good solution for reasing ugly code or files of this nature.
+Still working on finding a good solution for reading ugly code or files of this nature.